Thairath Online

 Share

-The Long Holiday Ends but the Mood Doesn’t: Ways to Overcome Vacation Blues and Restore Your Happy Spirit After a Trip
+The Long Holiday Ends but the Mood Doesn’t: Ways to Overcome Vacation Blues and Reclaim Happiness After a Trip

-Have you ever felt down or reluctant to work after returning from a trip or a long holiday like Songkran or New Year?
-Thairath Online introduces Vacation Blues, or post-holiday depression, along with ways to cope and refresh your mindset so you can tackle work with renewed energy.
+Have you ever felt down or unmotivated to work after returning from a vacation or a long holiday like Songkran or New Year?
+Thairath Online introduces Vacation Blues, the post-holiday depression, along with ways to cope and refresh your spirit to get back to work with enthusiasm.

-Every time you come back from a long holiday, your heart feels heavy...
-If you're finding it hard to get out of bed, easily irritated, or unable to focus after an amazing trip, you might be experiencing Vacation Blues or post-holiday depression.
-Let’s understand its causes and learn how to properly deal with it to turn sadness into inspiration for work.
+Returning froma long holidayalways seems to shrink the heart...
+If you find yourself reluctant to get out of bed, easily irritated, or unable to concentrate after an amazing trip, you might be experiencing Vacation Blues, the post-holiday depression.
+Let's understand its causes and learn how to properly handle it to turn sadness into inspiration for work.

 What is Vacation Blues?
 Why do we feel sad after a long holiday?

-Vacation Blues, or post-holiday blues, is an emotional condition that occurs after a period of happiness or rest ends.
-Common symptoms include feelings of emptiness, sadness, fatigue, or anxiety when returning to daily routines.
-While it is not a severe psychiatric disorder, if left unaddressed, it can affect work performance and relationships.
+Vacation Blues, or Post-holiday blues, is an emotional condition that occurs after a period of happiness or rest ends.
+It typically involves feelings of emptiness, sadness, fatigue, or anxiety when returning to daily routines.
+Although not a severe psychiatric disorder, if left unaddressed, it can affect work performance and personal relationships.

-5 ways to cope with post-holiday depression and heal your mind to feel bright again
+5 ways to cope with post-holiday depression and refresh your mind

-1. Allow yourself time to rest before starting work
+1. Allow time to rest before resuming work

-Don’t plan your trip until the very last minute.
-Aim to arrive home at least one day before returning to work to give your body time to rest, unpack, clean your home, and let your mind "land" slowly back into reality.
+Avoid scheduling your trip until the very last minute.
+Try to arrive home at least one day before going back to work to let your body rest, unpack, clean your home, and allow your mind to slowly "land" back into reality.

 2. Plan ahead to reduce first-day chaos